sassoftware/sas-container-recipes/README.md

 # How To Quickly Build a Viya 3.4 Image

-At the root level there is a script called _build.sh_.
-Once a user has cloned the _sassoftware/sas-container-recipes_ project, one can run _build.sh_ to quickly build a set of Docker images that represent a Viya 3.4 image and a Viya 3.4 image with a default user.
-The following assumes that you are in the /$HOME/sas-container-recipes directory.
+At the root level of this repository, there is a script called _build.sh_.
+Once you have cloned the _sassoftware/sas-container-recipes_ project, you can run _build.sh_ to quickly build a set of Docker images that represent a SAS Viya 3.4 image and a SAS Viya 3.4 image with a default user.

+The following example assumes that you are in the _$HOME/sas-container-recipes_ directory and that you want to add a demo user to allow you to log into SAS Studio when the container is running.

 ```
 cp /path/to/SAS_Viya_deployment_data.zip viya-programming/viya-single-container
 build.sh addons/auth-demo
 ```

-Running build.sh will print what is happening to the console as well as to a file named _build_sas_container.log_.
-Once everything is built, looking at the available docker images we should see something like
+Running _build.sh_ will print what is happening to the console as well as to a file named _build_sas_container.log_.

+When this example build completes, execute _docker images_ to see the images produced:

 ```
 REPOSITORY                                 TAG                 IMAGE ID            CREATED             SIZE